 - Debt consolidation loans: The act of consolidating debt involves rolling several debts into one loan (or credit card).
 This is useful if the new loan has a lower interest rate than the original debts.
 It’s also helpful for managing payments since you only need to make one each month.

 - Debt settlement: Debt settlement agencies can help you settle large debts – usually for up to 50% of what you originally owed.
 You may need to pay the new amount in a lump sum.
 The agency may also charge a service fee based on the amount of debt settled.

 - DIY plans: Do-it-yourself debt settlement plans are another useful way to pay off high amounts of credit card or loan debt.
 Instead of going through an agency, you’ll work directly with your creditors to reduce your debt.
 This requires strong negotiation skills.

-- Bankruptcy: Declaring bankruptcy is generally considered a last resort, but it could give you a fresh start if you’re facing overwhelming debt.
-The two main types of personal bankruptcy are a Chapter 7 and a Chapter 13.
+- Bankruptcy: Declaring bankruptcy is generally considered a last resort, but it could give you a fresh start if you face overwhelming debt.
+The two main types of personal bankruptcy are Chapter 7 and Chapter 13.